PastelVG/specification/docs/domains/shape2d.md

 | `miterLimit` | number | Used with `miter` joins           |
 | `dash`       | array  | Dash pattern                      |
 | `dashOffset` | number | Dash pattern offset               |
+Only color+width are commonly used; others are optional